logo

 Being a freelancer is like running a one-person show – you're the writer, director, and star of your creative journey.
 But amidst the freedom and artistic endeavours, a villain sneaks onto the stage: tax filing.
 Imagine trying to decode complex tax forms while juggling creative projects – it's like performing a magic trick with too many hats.

 As a freelancer, you must file ITR under ‘Income from business or profession’, where you can use Section 44ADA to simplify the process.
-However, you may need to register for GST.Tax management through compliance is as important when you have freelance income.
+However, you may need to register for GST for tax management, as compliance is important when you have freelance income.
 Therefore, here is a detailed guide on filing taxes and adhering to GST regulations under Section 44ADA.

 Under Section 44ADA, the benefits apply to service providers such as freelancers.
 Now, freelancers or professionals such as lawyers, doctors, architects and others can declare their income at 50% of the annual gross receipts to limit their tax liability.

-The following assessees are eligible to file returns under section 44ADA.
+The following assesses are eligible to file returns under section 44ADA:

 • Partnerships, HUFs, and Resident Individuals who have not claimed any income tax deductions under Sections 10A/ 10AA/ 10B and 10BA.